How to register with a doctor in the Netherlands

 • If you’re working in the Netherlands: it’s compulsory for you to take out Dutch health insurance

-• If you’re an EU student (and not working): you should use your home country’s insurance with the European Health Insurance Card (EHIC) or take out private travel insurance.
+• If you’re an EU student (and not working): you may use your home country’s insurance with the European Health Insurance Card (EHIC) or take out private travel insurance.
+You can also get standard Dutch health insurance.

 • If you’re a non-EU student (and not working): you will have to get private health insurance, as you are not eligible to apply for basic Dutch health insurance and you don’t have access to an EHIC card.